Listen to a personal story about the potential dangers of riding an e-scooter.

 - local 50km/h or less roads with no road markings, or

-- bike lanes on roads where the speed limit of the road is 50km/h or less.
+- bike lanes on roads where the speed limit of the road is 50km/h or less or, where the bike lane is physically separated from the road.

 Leave your phone alone when riding